How To Improve Your Amazon Ranking

 The Digital Shelf tool helped POWER1 gain the insights they need to maximize their traffic with creative marketing on and off Amazon.
 How do we know if their efforts moved the needle?
 More testing!
 The best practice is to update your Digital Shelf report every 30 - 45 days to check results.

-MerchantWords’ new, FREE Digital Shelf Report is a powerful diagnostic tool that shows your share of searches on the Amazon US or UK marketplace.
+MerchantWords’ new, FREE Digital Shelf Report is a powerful diagnostic tool that shows your share of searches on Amazon.

 Uncover new and unused keyword opportunities for SEO and PPC